pforret/wp_cleanup/README.md

 (...)
 evAL($XG51n);; ?><?php  define('WP_USE_THEMES', true );require(__DIR__.  '/wp-blog-header.php' ); ?>
 ```

+They might also create new files (like `admin.php`, which sounds official, but is not part of a normal WP installation), or new folders (like `psp/`, which again in not part of a normal WP installation).

 What you want to do in this case, is restore all WordPress source code files to their original state.
 This is what this script does.